• Skip to primary navigation

 Serving suggestions

 Whichever way you choose, serving it with sour cream, crema, guacamole, salsa verde and/or fresh, crisp radish salsa is going to make your taste buds extra happy.
-Try topping your mouthwatering creations with Cilantro Lime Salad Dressing – it’s amazing on tacos!
-Or, top with my Pineapple Habanero Sauce for a nice kick.
+Try topping your mouthwatering creations with Cilantro Lime Salad Dressing or with Mexican Chimichurri Sauce - it's amazing on tacos!
+Or, top with Pineapple Habanero Sauce for a nice kick.
 If you prefer a more chunky topping, try with my Pineapple Habanero Salsa.

 Freezing